PaperMC/Paper/README.md

 Run the PaperClip jar directly from your server.
 Just like old times

-PaperSpigot requires **JRE 8** or above.
+PaperSpigot requires **Java 8** or above.

 How To (Compiling From Source)
 ------
-To compile PaperSpigot, you need JDK8, maven, and an internet connection.
+To compile PaperSpigot, you need JDK 8, maven, and an internet connection.

 Clone this repo, run ./build.sh from *bash*, get files.